buzzmacintyre/buzzmacintyre.github.io/README.md

 **_Shot for Shot_ (a short film)** [link](projects/film2)
-- short film depicting a stressful student-film project between a group of enemies goes awry
+- A short film depicting a stressful student-film project between a group of enemies goes awry

 ## Resume
 [Here is my resume as of October 2024](assets/Resume.pdf)